 I kept my gaze on him as he worked, because more men were screaming now, and I knew that meant his knives were finding their marks.
 I should look.
 Force myself to be calm and logical and note how many men he had taken out so I knew how many we still had to face, but I couldn’t.
 My stomach roiled.
 Bile coated the back of my throat.
 The way that the tip of his blade had ripped free from that man’s cheek, while the base tore into the side of his mouth, until it gashed open like a macabre grin…

 I gagged again but managed to keep my gorge down.
 Reading about battles had done absolutely nothing to prepare me for the reality of one.
 The men who wrote those books tended to wax vainglorious about honor and duty and sacrifice.
-They didn’t mention the hair-raising screams of injured men.
-The keening, animalistic moans of pain and rage.
-The way your guts clenched like you might soil yourself.
-How your heart beat so fast that it felt like you might choke on it.
+They didn’t mention the hair-raising screams of injured men, the keening, animalistic moans of pain and rage, the way your guts clenched like you might soil yourself, how your heart beat so fast that it felt like you could choke on it.

 My God, how were we not there yet?
 We’d only been a few yards in.
 Time, that fickle bitch, was moving at a snail’s pace, just like it had when I’d fought McNaught in my bedroom.

 I glanced behind us and saw sunlight slanting into the road beyond at a hard angle.
 We were nearly there.
 Just a few more feet.
 My heart sank as I dropped my gaze to street level.
 It was choked with people.
 They were no longer trying to move toward the upended fruit seller’s stand and the restless crowd.
 They stood stock still, staring into the alley.
 At us.

 He shot me a look in between throwing.
 “What?
 I’m a little busy here.”
 His voice was perfectly steady.
 The man didn’t sound even remotely winded.
 He looked calm.
 Fully relaxed.
 He might have been sitting down for tea, not dual wielding death.